 The basic steps involved are really quite simple.
 Here are six ways to improve your local visibility:

 Online business directories enjoy a high authority rating with Google (by far the dominant search engine), which makes them valuable ranking signals for your business.
 Most of these directories are free to list with.
 If you’re of a certain age, you’ll recall the days of leafing through the Yellow Pages to find a business.
 Times have changed.
 The Yellow Pages book still gets delivered to letterboxes each year, but now it’s a shadow of its former self, as virtually all searches for answers are now made online.
 The most influential internet business directories in New Zealand to list your business on are:

 2. Closely monitor your brand’s reputation

-3. Use keywords that relate to your business
+3. Use search terms that relate to your business

 Local businesses also need to implement Schema, a markup system for websites that makes it easier for search engines to identify important information for users.
 Aside from geographical and contact information, the local business section of Schema.org has a variety of useful categories for local businesses to use in website footers and contact pages.